Jerusalem by Braun Georg & Hogenberg Frans 1582

 With a vignette of Moses receiving the Commandments.
 Key to locations.

-TRANSLATION OF CARTOUCHE TEXT: Jerusalem, most famous city in the whole Orient and capital of Judaea, lay on two hills that rise above all the other surrounding elevations.
-These two hills were separated by a densely populated valley.
+TRANSLATION OF CARTOUCHE TEXT: Jerusalem, the most famous city in the whole Orient and capital of Judaea, lies on two hills that rise above all the other surrounding elevations.
+A densely populated valley separated these two hills.
 (Josephus calls it Tyropoeon in Book 6 of his Jewish War. ) The higher of the two hills is called Sion and is itself subdivided into three lesser elevations.
 In Chapter 5 of the Second Book of Kings, the first of these is called Mello, beside Mount Gion; here was built the ancient stronghold of Siloe that was occupied by the Jebusites and conquered by David, who also brought the Ark of the Covenant here and chose this site as his burial place.
 The Franciscan monastery, called Sion, was constructed on this very spot.
 Another elevation on the east side of Sion is called the Lower Town, where David's palace lay.
 He also resided here in person before he had conquered the Jebusite camp on the Mello.
 On another hill to the north lay Herod's palace.
 These three hills were surrounded by a common wall and are called the city of David.
-The other main hill has two parts, the first of which is called Solomon's palace, on the south side of the same mountain.
+The other main hill has two parts, the first of which is called Solomon's Palace, on the south side of the same mountain.
 Because the Temple stood on this hill, it was also surrounded by a wall and thereby connected to the city of David.
 The other part of this second main hill, opposite Mount Moriah and lying to its east, was called Acra.
 Its middle part was called Bezetha, which means "New Town".
 It, too, was surrounded by walls.
 Another middle part of Acra, opposite the Cedron Stream, includes the palace of the Assyrians; this was a suburb enclosed by walls.
 Thus the five hills of Jerusalem described here were surrounded by altogether four different circumference walls.
-Jerusalem is at the present time called Cuzumoharech by the Turks.
+Jerusalem is, at the present time, called Cuzumoharech by the Turks.

-COMMENTARY BY BRAUN (on verso): "That Jerusalem is the centre of the whole world and lies on high mountains in the middle of the land of the Jews is attested not just by geographers but by all historians and the Holy Bible.
+COMMENTARY BY BRAUN (on verso): "That Jerusalem is the centre of the whole world and lies on high mountains in the middle of the land of the Jews is attested by geographers and all historians and the Holy Bible.
 Thus saith the Lord God: This is Jerusalem: I have set it in the midst of the nations and countries that are round about her (Ezek.5). [...]
-It is divided by many valleys, possesses a fertile soil and also many cisterns with clear water; it is surrounded by a triple wall [...]."
+It is divided by many valleys, possesses a fertile soil and also many cisterns with clear water; a triple wall surrounds it [...]."

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.